georghauschild/rbleipzigsupport/README.md

 # RB Leipzig Support App
 It is an android app for fans of the german football club "RB Leipzig".
 It was released on february 2017 and gained some big updates until 2022.
-This project is not actively maintained anymore besides hotfixes and in-app updates.
+This project is actively maintained with patches and in-app updates.
 I used this app to teach myself android programming.
 It may contain some flaws like hardcoded strings.
 RB Leipzig has recognized this app as a fan project and allows the use of the brand name.
 For more information please visit the store page.

-**CURRENT STATUS OF THE APP: WORKING**

 Release: https://play.google.com/store/apps/details?id=silverbeach.rbleipzigsupport